radiantlogic-v8/documentation-new/documentation/configuration/security/password-policies.md

 ### Password Encryption

-The passwords that are stored in a RadiantOne Directory store may be hashed using any of the following methods: Clear, CRYPT, MD5, PBKDF2AD, Salted SHA-1, Salted SHA-256, Salted SHA-384, Salted SHA-512, and SHA-1.
-The least secure methods of CRYPT, MD5, and SHA-1 have been hidden as options from the Main Control Panel.
+The passwords that are stored in a RadiantOne Directory store may be hashed using any of the following methods:
+- Bcrypt
+- Scrypt
+- PBKDF2
+- PBKDF2AD
+- Salted SHA-1
+- Salted SHA-256
+- Salted SHA-384
+- Salted SHA-512.

 >[!warning] PBKDF2AD is the required password encryption expected in Azure AD.
 Therefore, if your RadiantOne Directory store (or persistent cache) will be synchronized to Azure AD, and passwords are a part of the synchronization, use the PBKDF2AD encryption option to store passwords in the RadiantOne Directory.